Tetsuo893/project_01/README.md

 	- metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat allows us to collect system logs so we can see what's happening on the operating system and the services installed on that server.
-If for example, there are many failed SSH attempts, Filebeat will capture these logs and send them to an application like Kibana so we can view what's happening with these failed requests.
+If for example, there are many failed SSH attempts, Filebeat will capture these logs and send them to Kibana to visualize the data.

 - Metricbeat monitors servers and collects metrics such as CPU usage, disk space, memory, etc..
 If you happen to see unusual CPU usage on one of your servers, you'll be able to see a visual representation of that metric sent from Metricbeat to an application like Kibana.